 7. Do the Jungle Cruise after dark

-I’m not going to tell you what rides to go on, but I’m going to make one suggestion.
-After it gets really dark, go on the Jungle Cruise with your date.
-During the day, this is a pretty kitschy ride.
+During the day, the Jungle Cruise is a pretty kitschy ride.
 At night, it feels like a totally different experience.
 Yeah, the safari guide jokes are still corny, but the experience takes on a different dimension at night.
 The line for this won’t be very long, so it’s a good “filler” in between the more crowded rides.

 8. See the fireworks – they are awesome

 The best place to see the fireworks is from somewhere in the Main Street area, but it can be insanely crowded.
-I sometimes go to Fantasy Faire, although there are trees in the way.
+I sometimes go to Fantasy Faire (formerly Carnation Plaza), although there are trees in the way.

 Proper timing to see the fireworks can be tricky as well.
 What if you’re stuck inside of “It’s a Small World” during the fireworks?
 When in doubt, I always go on an outdoor ride like Big Thunder Mountain if there is a chance the fireworks will happen during the ride.
 With Big Thunder Mountain, you won’t miss the fireworks even if you’re in line or on the ride itself.
-In fact, the view of the fireworks while you’re riding B.T.M. is actually pretty good!
+In fact, the view of the fireworks while you’re riding B.T.M. is actually pretty good – I’ve done it before!

 Disney’s water shows (Fantasmic) and parades are good as well.
 Take in as many as you can between rides.
 If you want a prime viewing spot, you might have to stake one out early.
-It’s up to you.
-I tend to play it by ear.
+You can actually get a Fastpass for a special roped-off viewing area for Fantasmic.

 9. Know the crowd situation beforehand

 Check out the Disneyland Crowd Forecast Calendar at IsItPacked.com.
 This awesome calendar will tell you how insane the lines will be on the date that you want to go.
 Of course, holiday weekends are the worst.
 On the days listed as “Ghost Town”, you’ll be able to walk on many rides with only a 5-10 minute wait.
-But beware, those are the usually the days that the park closes early and has no fireworks.
+But beware, those are usually the days that the park closes early and has no fireworks.
 You make the call on whether you want fireworks vs. shorter lines.
+Personally, I think fireworks are a “must” if you go to Disneyland for a date.

 If the lines are really out of control, I sometimes go in a less popular, but charming, ride so that it doesn’t feel like we’re standing in lines the whole time.